NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 ============================

-Access to the NOAA RDHPCS Cloud Computing envrironment is through the `NOAA RDHPCS Portal` located at https://noaa.parallel.works, and uses the :ref:`RSA Token <rsa_token>` authentication method.
+Access to the NOAA RDHPCS Cloud Computing envrironment is through the `NOAA RDHPCS Portal` located at `parallel works' and uses the :ref:`RSA Token <rsa_token>` authentication method.